-Hence another learning experience for Pakistan is that it should discourage the import of those products which are adversely affecting the domestic products of Pakistan; such products should be withdrawn from the import list.
+Hence another lesson which Pakistan should learn is that Pakistan should discourage the import of those products which are adversely affecting the domestic products of Pakistan, such products should be withdrawn from the import list.
 On the other hand Pakistan should include those products in the import list which are essential and in which Pakistan doesn't possess the comparative advantage.

 Furthermore, for the safeguard of domestic industry from the adverse effects of Free Trade, Pakistan should reconsider its legislation on anti-dumping, countervailing and safeguard measures so that the local industry of Pakistan may be protected against unfair free trading activities.

-Experience 4: Increase in Trade Imbalance between China and Pakistan
+Experience 4: Huge Increase in Trade Imbalance between China and Pakistan

-Imbalance of trade between China and Pakistan has gained an alarming situation.
-Trade deficit of Pakistan with China has been increasing continuously in since after the FTA.
-As shown in the table trade deficit was 2,859 million USD in 2008 which rose to 12,090 million USD in 2016 with an increase of almost 422% in trade deficit against Pakistan.
-For details, see Table 3 and Figure 2.
+Imbalance of trade between China and Pakistan is gaining an alarming situation.
+Trade imbalance has been increasing continuously in favour of China since after the FTA.
+As shown in the table trade deficit was 2,859 Million USD in 2008 which increased to 12,090 Million USD in 2016 with an increase of almost 422% in trade deficit against Pakistan.